Veritius/bevy_stardust/quic/README.md

 # bevy_stardust_quic
-A [sans-IO] wrapper that implements a statemachine for QUIC communication in `bevy_stardust` applications.
+A [sans-IO] protocol that sits between `bevy-stardust` and QUIC implementations, facilitating the exchange of Stardust messages.
+This protocol works regardless of the QUIC implementation.

-This crate doesn't actually add a plugin or a QUIC implementation.
-Instead, it just sits between `bevy_stardust` and a QUIC implementation like `quinn` or `quiche`, dealing with streams and datagrams and such, and outputting Stardust messages for the application.
+Since this crate does not implement QUIC, it's useless by itself.
+Instead, it's intended to be used by other crates as a dependency, which will deal with I/O and the QUIC protocol.

 [sans-IO]: https://sans-io.readthedocs.io/how-to-sans-io.html